bensonkitia/bensonkitia.com/content/subscribe.md

 ## Twitter

 You can follow a feed of new Writings [here](https://twitter.com/bensonkitiacom) (@bensonkitiacom) and [enable notifications](https://help.twitter.com/en/managing-your-account/notifications-on-mobile-devices) so you don't miss a new Writing.

-## JSON (beta)

-This option is currently in a beta/deprecated state; it's **not guaranteed to work as expected**.

-You can subscribe to a JSON feed of all new Writings with this link: <https://bensonkitia.com/index.json>

-You cannot currently subscribe to a feed of new Writings in/with specific Categories or Tags.